Got questions? We’ve got answers to some of the most frequently asked questions by musicians across the greater New York area.

 Q: What are royalties?

 - Royalties are residual payments made to recording musicians based on sales and/or public uses (including licensing and internet streaming) of the recorded product.
 In the past, record companies were obligated to make payments to all musicians who performed on the recordings they distributed and sold.
 While that is still true, there are so many more avenues of production and dissemination available to those who make recordings today.
 As a result, performers rely on performance rights organizations such as SoundExchange and the AFM & SAG-AFTRA Intellectual Property Rights Distribution Fund to monitor the various broadcast platforms and collect and distribute the payments owed.
-If you think you are owed royalties for your own recorded work product, please visit SoundExchange, AFM & SAG-AFTRA, or contact the AFM Electronic Media Services Division.
+If you think you are owed royalties for your own recorded work product, please visit SoundExchange, AFM & SAG-AFTRA, or contact the AFM Electronic Media Services Division using the form below.

 Q: Does Local 802 help me find work?